jacksonloper/fireyfish/README.md

 plt.plot(elbos)
 ```

-Thie code seems to generally be fairly threadsafe, insofar as you can launch trainer.go in a separate thread and run `plt.plot([x.total for x in trainer.elbos])` from time to time to check progress.
-A nice pattern for jupyter notebooks is to use IPython.lib.jobs.
+Getting these metrics is a threadsafe affair; you can launch trainer.go in a separate thread and run `plt.plot([x.total for x in trainer.elbos])` from time to time to check progress.
+A nice pattern for jupyter notebooks is to use `IPython.lib.jobs` --

 ```
 if 'jobs' not in locals():